Traditional Hong Kong Curry Chicken

 - Once the flour is brown, take out your whisk and start to stir the flour around.
 Add the chicken stock while whisking the flour.
 Try to break up the flour in the chicken stock.
 You should not see any flour clumps at this point.

-- Add the chicken back on to the pan, along with the lemongrass.
+- Add the chicken back to the pan, along with the lemongrass.
 Simmer on medium heat for 20-25 minutes.

 - Serve with warm jasmine rice.